MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 ![fault-tolerance-examples-5-and-6](media/Storage-Spaces-Fault-Tolerance/Fault-Tolerance-Example-56.png)

+...in every case, all volumes will stay online.
+(Make sure your cluster maintains quorum.)

 Over its lifetime, Storage Spaces can tolerate any number of failures, because it restores to full resiliency after each one.
 However, at most two fault domains can safely be affected by failures at any given moment.
-The following are therefore examples of what three-way mirroring and dual parity **cannot** tolerate.
+The following are therefore examples of what three-way mirroring and/or dual parity **cannot** tolerate.

-7. Drives lost in three or more servers at once
-8. Three or more servers lost at once
+**7** Drives lost in three or more servers at once **8**	Three or more servers lost at once

 ![fault-tolerance-examples-7-and-8](media/Storage-Spaces-Fault-Tolerance/Fault-Tolerance-Example-78.png)